 The NetBackup for Oracle agent is installed with the NetBackup client software.
 No separate installation is required.
 A valid license for the agent must exist on the master server.

-More information is available on how to add license keys.
+More information is available on how to add licenses.

-In a NetBackup cluster, add the key on each node where the NetBackup server is installed.
+For a NetBackup cluster, a valid license for NetBackup for Oracle must exist on each node where NetBackup server resides.